 The information and resources found here are designed to ease your way through the process and give you a sense of the perspective search committees and departments bring to the task of reviewing your materials and making their decisions.
 By necessity, it is general in nature, and is intended to complement the information and advice available through your department that tends to focus primarily on research universities, like Berkeley, which constitute only a fraction of the available jobs.

-If this is all new to you, if you’ve never written a CV or cover letter; start with the info below or attend one of the many academic job search events/workshops offered each semester by a Career Center PhD counselor, as well as through the GSI Teaching & Resource Center, the Graduate Diversity Program, and other units on campus.
+If this is all new to you, if you’ve never written a CV or cover letter; start with the info below or attend one of the many academic job search events/workshops offered each semester by a Berkeley Career Engagement PhD counselor, as well as through the GSI Teaching & Resource Center, the Graduate Diversity Program, and other units on campus.
 You can also make a private appointment via Handshake to speak with a PhD counselor.

 Before Going “On the Market”

 The Job Search Process